justplainstuff/starter/README.md

-# Plainstack Starter
+# Plainstack starter

-This is a [Plainstack](https://github.com/justplainstuff/plainstack) starter app template.
-Plainstack is a single-file fullstack web framework built on top of [Hono](https://github.com/honojs/hono).
+This is a [plainstack](https://github.com/justplainstuff/plainstack) starter app.
+Plainstack is a single-file full-stack web framework built on top of [Hono](https://github.com/honojs/hono).

+This starter sets you app with the following features, all in a single file:

 ## Features